rockerbacon/modorganizer2-linux-installer/README.md

 Support for other games can be added through a few edits to the installer (see the "ADD SUPPORT FOR GAMES" section).

-Can also be used on custom Wine installations with a few manual steps (see the "CUSTOM WINE INSTALLATION" section).

 ### WORKING GAMES:
 - TESV: Skyrim Special Edition
 - TESV: Skyrim (Untested)
 - TESIV: Oblivion (Untested)
 - Fallout 4 (Untested)
-- Fallout 3 - Game of the Year Edition (Untested)
+- Fallout 3 - Game of the Year Edition (Bugfix deployed, awaiting new tests)
 - Fallout 3 (Untested)
-- Fallout New Vegas (Untested)
+- Fallout New Vegas
 - Morrowind (Untested)

 ### KNOWN BUGS/LIMITATIONS: